Exclusive: See which young chefs make the cut for 'Top Chef Junior' season 2

 Twenty-three becomes 16 as they head into Day 2, where they have 45 minutes to prepare an original dish made from a grocery bag of mystery ingredients.
 Their creations involving pork chops, chicken, sole, kale, cauliflower, broccoli, and more are impressive, to say the least.
 And they did it all while properly freaking out from a surprise visit by Chef Stone.

 Check out the video above to learn more about the young and talented competitors and to see which 12 will be cooking for the title of Top Chef Junior — and a $50,000 prize! — and get a sneak peek at the upcoming season.
 The series, hosted by Vanessa Lachey, premieres Sept.
 8 at 6 p.m.
-ET on Universal Kids.
+ET/PT (5 p.m.
+CT) on Universal Kids.

 Comments